-- Support Urban Forestry Commission's Policy Subcommittee to evaluate development standards related to trees. - Explore incentives to preserve mature trees and incorporate these into policy and planning decisions. - Develop protocols for tree preservation on construction sites using the most current research and practices; share these techniques with City staff and developers through training. - Encourage retention or planting of canopy corridors, or tree tracts, to function as buffers and wildlife corridors; utilize these corridors to connect parcels and build a cohesive forest ecosystem. - Recognize model projects by nominating projects for the Community Pride Design Award or the Gordon and Sylvia MacWilliams Evergreen Award (Mac Award). - Recognize property owners and developers who strive to help the City of Vancouver attain its adopted goal of 28 percent urban tree canopy cover through the Tree Canopy Achievement Program (TreeCAP) designation.
-TreeCAP awards various groups who have met or exceeded their tree canopy coverage goals per their land use zoning through both mature trees and new tree plantings that contribute to the urban canopy once these plantings mature.
-TreeCAP inspires others and helps the entire city realize the environmental, social and economic benefits of a healthy tree canopy.
+- Support Urban Forestry Commission's Policy Subcommittee to evaluate development standards related to trees.
+Include code updates associated with Urban Forestry Management Plan and Climate Action Framework. - Explore incentives to preserve mature trees and incorporate these into policy and planning decisions. - Develop protocols for tree preservation on construction sites using the most current research and practices; share these techniques with City staff and developers through training. - Encourage retention or planting of canopy corridors, or tree tracts, to function as buffers and wildlife corridors; utilize these corridors to connect parcels and build a cohesive forest ecosystem. - Recognize model projects by nominating projects for the Community Pride Design Award or the Gordon and Sylvia MacWilliams Evergreen Award (Mac Award).